bdougie/codebunny/README.md

 **Own Your Review History** - All review data is stored as GitHub comments and optional metrics in your repository.
 You control the data, not a vendor.

-**Self-Hosting Option** - Use [Continue's cloud service](https://hub.continue.dev) or [self-host Continue](https://docs.continue.dev/quickstart) for complete control over your AI infrastructure.
+**Bring Your Own Key Option** - Use [Continue's cloud service](https://hub.continue.dev) or [bring your own API keys](https://docs.continue.dev/guides/understanding-configs) for complete control over your AI infrastructure.

 ### Transparent & Open Source

 **MIT Licensed** - Fork it, modify it, extend it.
 The code is yours.

-**No Vendor Lock-In** - Switch between Continue's cloud and self-hosted at any time.
+**No Vendor Lock-In** - Switch between Continue's cloud and BYOK at any time.
 Your review configuration stays the same.

 **Community-Driven** - Built on [Continue](https://www.continue.dev/), the open-source AI code assistant trusted by developers worldwide.